 supporting and protecting the general interests of Australian writers and illustrators; and

-assisting, informing, advocating for, supporting and connecting our Members.
+assisting, informing, advocating for, supporting and connecting writers and illustrators.

 MEMBERSHIP

 Members

 The Members are the persons who are Members as at the date of adoption of this Constitution and such other persons as the Directors admit to Membership from time to time in their absolute discretion and in accordance with this Constitution.